formkit/docs-content/essentials/inputs.md

 tabs="html"
 langs="vue"></example>

+### Removing classes

+Classes produced by an earlier step in the class hierarchy can be selectively removed by providing an object with the value `false` for the class you want to remove.
+This includes removing formkit's default `formkit-` prefixed classes.

+<example
+name="Removing classes"
+file="/_content/examples/removing-classes/removing-classes"
+tabs="html"
+langs="vue"></example>

 <callout type="tip">
-In addition to the four methods listed above more generalized overrides are also available, like overriding an input’s schema, using the <code>classes</code> node hook, or utilizing slots.
+In addition to the four methods listed above, more generalized overrides are also available, like overriding an input’s schema, using the <code>classes</code> node hook, or utilizing slots.
 </callout>

 ### Composition-key class props

-The simplest way to modify a the classes of an element inside a FormKit input is via the `{composition-key}-class` props.
+The simplest way to modify the classes of an element inside a FormKit input is via the `{composition-key}-class` props.
 To add a class to a specific composition key element, like `label`, you simply add the `label-class` prop.

 <example
 name="Composition-key class"